 The smaller tentacles rip off the leg on Rin’s mech, which somehow causes her immense pain and as she’s screaming we cut to black without a fade or anything and just as quickly cut to a flashback of Rin being created by Gendo.
 Apparently, whatever the girls are have intelligence and physical capabilities that far surpass humans.
 Would’ve been nice to have seen that being practiced because they all seem like they’re no smarter if not less so than your average human.
 However, he worries about them becoming too smart and strong and is cut off after he thinks about what would happen if they were to turn against them.
 Then we cut back to the present.
 Well, thanks for that.

 Just a few seconds after cutting back to Rin, we cut immediately to black again to insert another flashback.
-Editing of this OVA is courtesy of a blind mentally challenged velociraptor.
+Editing of this OVA is courtesy of a blind lobotomized velociraptor.

 Back with Rin, her mech’s arm inexplicably comes off in mid-air.
 Am I watching Discount Mech Warriors?